ChrisVilches/RAD/README.md

 ### User permissions

-Users can have one or multiple permissions.
+Users may have one or multiple permissions.
 These are:

-Execution permission: Can execute queries.
+**Execution permission:** Can execute queries.
-Develop permission: Can create new queries.
-Usually an engineer/developer.
+**Develop permission:** Can create new queries.
+Usually, an engineer/developer.
 A person with this permission cannot publish them (they remain hidden).
-Publish permission: Can publish queries that were initially developed but not published.
+**Publish permission:** Can publish queries that were initially developed but not published.
 Usually, a manager or someone who does code reviews would have this permission.

 ### Database connections

-Add connections to your databases.
+Add connections that point to your databases.
 This involves entering the hostname, username, password, and other relevant data.
 Since the philosophy of this application is to keep it simple and flexible, if you want to limit access to your databases, you should create new database users, and limit their access by granting fewer read/write permissions, and then use those users inside the app.

 ### Database connection permission